weixianghong/weixianghong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Machine Learning Engineer with Meta.
+I am a Machine Learning Engineer with Meta Ads, working on identity matching.

-Last updated: Feb.
-27, 2023
+Last updated: Jun.
+7, 2023